Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Attach sculpture work

-If you have attached any heavier piece, you should secure it with a complementing fastening—heavy duty.
-You can use tools like rivets, welding, and bolts, to keep this (or these) heavy-duty sculpture(s) together.
+If you have attached any heavier pieces, you should secure them with a complementing heavy-duty fastening.
+You can use tools like rivets, welding, and bolts, to keep heavy-duty sculptures together.

 Read Also: How to Remove Chalk Paint?